 Capture audience attention

 Unlike other types of content, podcasts do an incredible job at holding audience attention.
-With average daily podcast episodes lasting around 20/25 mins and weekly episodes 45/90mins, you might be shocked to learn that 80% of listeners actually complete listening to a podcast.
+Average daily podcast episodes lasting around 20/25 mins and weekly episodes 45/90mins.
+What’s interesting is that 80% of listeners actually complete listening to a podcast.

 If you often find yourself trying to cut down and dilute your content to suit short form platforms, imagine what you could do with a full 45 mins of your audience’s attention!

 Contrary to popular belief, you don’t need fancy recording equipment to create a podcast – unless you’re creating ASMR that is!
 A simple mic and quiet space will suffice.
 You could even use the built-in mic on your headphones for recording on the go!

 As for editing, Alitu is a great paid-for software that makes it super easy to edit your b2b podcast, but if you’re looking for a free alternative, try Audacity or Garageband.
 The trickiest part should be coming up with your content!